 While we were in Crested Butte for Derek’s birthday, we hiked two trails, Crystal Mill via Schofield Pass and Three Lakes Trail, each of which took up an entire day.
 While Crystal Mill Trail is a longer trail (coming in at 9 miles), Three Lakes Trail is only 3.4 miles (4.5 miles with side trips) and has significantly less elevation change than Crystal Mill.
 The reason why we spent an entire day there was because of the fishing.
 Not only is the trail beautiful and it offers three amazing lakes, but each lake offers ample fishing opportunities, especially for Brook Trout.

-The trail head and campground is about 45 minutes away from the town of Crested Butte.
+The trailhead and campground is about 45 minutes away from the town of Crested Butte.
 Head west out of town on Whiterock Ave, which turns into Kebler Pass Road.
-Drive over Kebler Pass for approximately 16.2 miles to the signed turnoff for Lost Lake.
+Drive on Kebler Pass Road for approximately 16.2 miles to the signed turnoff for Lost Lake (left turn).
 Along this road, County Road 706, there is free dispersed camping and this is where we camped.
 You can pay to camp at Lost Lake Campground right near the trail head, but we prefer free dispersed camping.
 The only issue was that there was a lot of camp spots that weren’t flat or were really close to other camp spots.
 We took our time in finding the perfect spot and were very happy with our selection.
 Once you turn off Kebler Pass, it’s about 2.2 miles to the Lost Lake Campground and the trail head for the Three Lakes Trail.

 We hiked the loop counter-clockwise, although you can go in either direction.
 Most of the uphill parts of the trail are described as a “gentle ascent” going this direction.
 There are a few areas that are a little steeper, but overall this trail is pretty easy compared to most trails in mountainous Colorado.
 The first body of water you see (right near the campground and trail head) is Lost Lake Slough, which is the largest of the three bodies of water.
 There’s a fishing dock, but that’s not where we fished.